 I’m Hannah, and my last name is actually Bond.
-I live with my husband, James (yes, really, and no, he won’t take my name), between a little flat and an even littler boat in Oxford, UK.
+I live with my husband, James (yes, really, and no, he won’t take my last name), and my daughter Willow in a little house in Oxford, UK.
 I love anything with praline in it, the satisfaction of putting things in rainbow order, and all animals.
 I have a drastic and serious inability to dance and a worryingly poor sense of direction.

 My food history is patchy.
 I wasn’t one of those kids who could turn out a crème brûlée aged eight and knew the difference between a chanterelle and a shiitake.
 Food-wise, I had what I consider to be a fairly normal childhood for my age and demographic: turkey twizzlers and potato smilies at school; huge slabs of Dairy Milk from the cornershop; packets of ravioli in jars of pasta sauce at dinner if I was fending for myself.